Thinkalazhcha Nishchayam: Music

 Mujeeb Majeed composed all songs and the background scores for the movie.
 The lyrics are penned by Vinayak Sasikumar and Nideesh Nadery.

-Awards & Nominations
+Awards and nominations

 Release

 The film was premiered at 25th International Film Festival of Kerala which happened at Trivandrum and thereafter in Kochi.
 Later the movie had an OTT release through SonyLIV on 29 October 2021.
 This movie is the second Malayalam movie to be premiered in SonyLIV after Kaanekkaane.

 Sequel

 In an interview, director Senna Hegde said that the movie will have a sequel which would focus on a wedding.
 He plans to start the shooting of the same in 2023.

 Reception

 The film received positive reviews from the viewers as well as the critics.
 Baradwaj Rangan of Film Companion wrote that "The beautifully written and acted film exits in a zone between a broad Priyadarshan entertainer and the nuanced New Age Malayalam dramedy."
-The Times Of India gave a rating of 3.5 on 5 for the movie and wrote that, "What makes Senna’s film stand-out is the interesting presentation of the ordinary pains, characters, their circumstances and thoughts, by the fresh-out-of-the-oven cast."
-Sajin Shrijith of The New Indian Express wrote that, "The film is a treasure trove of laughter and is a classic testament to the idea that one doesn’t have to rely on popular stars to make something work.
+The Times Of India gave a rating of 3.5 on 5 for the movie and wrote that, "What makes Senna's film stand-out is the interesting presentation of the ordinary pains, characters, their circumstances and thoughts, by the fresh-out-of-the-oven cast."
+Sajin Shrijith of The New Indian Express wrote that, "The film is a treasure trove of laughter and is a classic testament to the idea that one doesn't have to rely on popular stars to make something work.
 All that is needed is a finely tuned script with attention-grabbing characters, and you got 80% of the job done.
-It’s admirable how the film gets a lot of character development done in a short time.
+It's admirable how the film gets a lot of character development done in a short time.
 I hope this state award-winner reaches so many eyeballs and gets discussed everywhere on social media.
 It deserves all the love it can get."

 Firstpost rated the movie with 3.5 stars on 5 and said that, "The loveliness of Thinkalazhcha Nishchayam lies in the way it mines cultural and social specifics to tell a universal story – of flawed human beings with shades of gray."
 S. R. Praveen of The Hindu commented that, "With Thinkalazhcha Nishchayam, Senna Hegde shows that no story is stale, if you find novel and creative ways of narrating it.
 He brings a certain originality and authenticity to the proceedings on-screen and bring out the relationship dynamics and underlying tensions between any set of characters.
 A majority of the cast is fresh, but most of them perform like seasoned veterans.
 The Indian Express wrote that "Through the film Thinkalazhcha Nishchayam, the director Senna Hegde has infused every frame with a lot of energy and original thinking, giving a fresh perspective on a very familiar premise."
 Sify Movies gave a rating of 4 on 5 and said that, "Thinkalazhcha Nishchayam is a cute little gem and is in a way, a humorous take on certain attitudes of our society.
 This is one of those movies that make us feel like, continue watching it, even as the end titles start rolling."